lugotardo/LunoSprite/INSTALL.md

 ## Platforms

-You can download installers from the [website](https://libresprite.github.io/).
+You can download installers from the [website](https://lunosprite.github.io/).
-If you want to compile LibreSprite from source, continue reading.
+If you want to compile LunoSprite from source, continue reading.

-You should be able to compile LibreSprite on the following platforms:
+You should be able to compile LunoSprite on the following platforms:

 * Windows 10 + VS2015 Community Edition + Windows 10 SDK
 * Mac OS X 11.0 Big Sur + Xcode 7.3 + OS X 11.0 SDK
 * Linux + GCC 8.5 or higher with C++14 support

-To compile LibreSprite you will need:
+To compile LunoSprite you will need:

 * [CMake](http://www.cmake.org/) (3.4 or greater)
 * [Ninja](https://ninja-build.org)